Profile

 Cibo, cultura e tradizioni siciliane

-Fuata di Caltanissetta: A Journey Through Sicily’s Authentic Flavours
+Fuata di Caltanissetta: A Journey into Sicily’s True Flavours

-Fuata di Caltanissetta: A Journey Through Sicily’s Authentic Flavours
+Fuata di Caltanissetta: A Journey into Sicily’s True Flavours

-Unearth the delicious Fuata di Caltanissetta, a rustic focaccia topped with ripe tomatoes, sardines and pecorino – perfect for any occasion!
+Discover the delightful Fuata di Caltanissetta, a rustic focaccia topped with tomatoes, sardines and pecorino – perfect for any occasion!

 ⏱️